callstack/linaria/CONTRIBUTING.md

 ### Linting and tests

-We use `flow` for type checking, `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
+We use `typescript` for type checking, `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
 Our pre-commit hooks verify that the linter and tests pass when commiting.
 You can also run the following commands manually:

-* `yarn flow`: run flow on all files.
-* `yarn typescript`: run tests for typescript definitions.
+* `yarn typescript`: run typescript checker for all files.
 * `yarn lint`: lint files with eslint and prettier.
 * `yarn test`: run unit tests with jest.
 * `yarn test:integration`: run integration tests with jest and puppeteer.